alir128/HackLabsWebDevWorkshop/README.md

 refer to: https://nodejs.org/en/

-Once completed head over to a new directory and run the following lines of code:
+Once completed head over to a new directory and run the following lines of code on console or terminal:

 ```bash
 npm install